 The Institut Pasteur has been creating MOOCs since 2014 and wishes to increase and diversify its online education offer.
 MOOCs of the Institut Pasteur are available either on the French platform FUN or on the American platform Coursera (soon available).

 Our MOOCs have a very wide and diverse audience, with learners coming from as many as 150 different countries.

 The Institut Pasteur has created the following Moocs:

 - Concepts and Methods in Epidemiology MOOC, co-directed by Arnaud Fontanet (Unit of Emerging Disease Epidemiology).
 The third edition of this MOOC occurred in April 2016

-- Vaccinology MOOC co-directed by Armelle Phalipon (unit of Molecular microbial pathogenesis) and Frédéric Tangy (unit of Viral genomics and vaccination).
-The second edition of this MOOC will be launched Dec.
-5, 2016, builds on the current Pasteur Vaccinology course, is now available at any time on the FUN platform.
+- Vaccinology MOOC, co-directed by Armelle Phalipon (unit of Molecular microbial pathogenesis) and Frédéric Tangy (unit of Viral genomics and vaccination).
+This MOOC, based on the Pasteur Vaccinology course, is now available at any time on the FUN platform.

-- Medical entomology course, led by Anna-Bella Failloux (Unit of Arbovirus and insect vectors) and Robert Vincent (IRD), which will be offered on FUN from January 2017
+- Medical entomology MOOC, led by Anna-Bella Failloux (Unit of Arbovirus and insect vectors) and Robert Vincent (IRD), available online for the first time in February 2017

-Several MOOCs are under construction and should be available in 2017:
+Several MOOCs are under construction and should be available soon:

-• The One health MOOC, also in collaboration with the University of Geneva, features interviews conducted on the campus of the Institut Pasteur and sequences shot in the field with teams from the Institut Pasteur Network (Hong Kong, Phnom Penh, Tunis).
-This MOOC will be offered “on-demand” on Coursera in Spring 2017
+- which features interviews conducted on the campus of the Institut Pasteur and sequences shot in the field with teams from the Institut Pasteur Network (Hong Kong, Phnom Penh, Tunis).
+This MOOC is available “on-demand” on Coursera since April 2017.